Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 function they will need to be unregistered inside the `dispose` function.

 :::note
-Note: When overriding dispose you should always call the base function.
+When overriding dispose you should always call the base function.
 :::

 If you correctly [initialized the